Rose Hill House

 The Memorial Stone

 The woods are also home to a commemoration stone erected by Sir Edward in honour of his father.
-It is currently overgrown, neglected and almost inaccessible.
+It was overgrown, neglected and almost inaccessible.
+Our year of Heritage Lottery Funds in 2018 allowed Friends Of Rose Hill to re-open this part of the woods with pathways and railings leading to the memorial stone and through the woods.